Foster a Rescue Rabbit or Guinea Pig

 2ft x 6ft, 12sq ft 3 or 4 guinea pigs

-A pair of guinea pigs will need a minimum 2ft x 4ft, 8sq ft living space when enclosed, preferably 2ft x 5ft.
+A pair of female guinea pigs will need a minimum 2ft x 4ft, 8sq ft living space when enclosed; while 2 male guinea pigs or a male/female pair will need a slightly larger 2ft x 5ft, 10sq ft living space when enclosed.
 For each additional guinea pig add 2-4 sq ft to their living space to maintain a healthy and harmonious environment and prevent fighting and bullying due to resource guarding.

 Hutches, cages and dog crates DO NOT provide enough room for guinea pigs.
 This can lead to frustration and stress which presents as pacing, excessive squeaking, loud cage chewing and bar rattling, and aggression towards cage mates due to resource guarding.
 Guinea pigs that are confined to small cages often become withdrawn or even depressed, losing interest in food, play, and interaction.
 Because they do not have enough room to exercise they are prone to obesity, heart disease, and infections.
 Guinea pigs kept in hutches also frequently develop bumble-foot.